-4.2.3 Piloting your Survey
+2.6 Piloting your Survey

-Before launching your survey, ensure you pilot it to test if the questions are clear and the format works.
+Before launching your survey, ensure you pilot it with some colleagues to test if the questions are clear and the format works.
 Easily-understood surveys are more likely to be fully completed, as respondents don't stop answering when they get to a question that doesn't make sense to them.
 You could also potentially save time and frustration when doing analysis, as unclear responses are eliminated.

-4.2.4 How to Pilot your Survey
+2.7 How to Pilot your Survey